Learn the tips and tricks to having an affordable, reliable and enjoyable rental car experience in Iceland.

 What car rental should I choose in Iceland?

 The safest way to rent a car is to do your due diligence.
 A good way would be to find a few of the cheapest options and then compare the reviews for those car rentals using the following mediums:

-The rule of thumb is compare the prices and take note of the reviews for the car rental in question.
-Choose the best rated car rental, even though it might cost you a little more.
+The rule of thumb is to compare the prices and take note of the reviews for the car rental in question.
+Choose the best-rated car rental, even though it might cost you a little more.
 You'll get a more enjoyable experience out of it in the end.

-What insurances should I take with my rental car?
+What insurance should I take with my rental car?

 I know the optional insurance packages can be an expensive addition to an already not-so-cheap rental car, but I would absolutely consider all the options before confirming the booking.
 Compare the prices of the cars with and without full insurance for example.
 Out of two options, maybe that more expensive car will come out cheaper once all the coverage has been added.
 And don't forget to pay heed to the self-risk amount.
 Some car rentals might call their insurance a "Super Collision Damage Waiver" while the self-risk on it is no less than what you'd find on any routine CDW.
 So, what's so super about it?